 If you’re staying on Walt Disney World property, all rooms have a full or mini-fridge.
 Unfortunately, the mini-fridges don’t have a freezer.
-You can purchase ice packs and ask at the front desk if they will freeze them for you for medical reasons.
+The temperature of the mini-fridges can be unpredictable.
+Bring a thermometer to make sure the temperature isn’t too cold.
+If needed, you can purchase ice packs and ask the front desk if they will freeze them for you for medical reasons.
 Make sure your name is on them.
 If you’re staying off property, you will want to check when you book if there will be a refrigerator with a freezer in your room.
 If there isn’t, ask what the procedure is for keeping medical supplies cool.

 At the Parks

 Wear a medical alert bracelet or other identifying item.
 Make sure that you have everything that you need, plus a little bit extra.
 Many people will pack a small cooler with an ice pack or two for insulin.
 Do not underestimate the Florida heat and the sun.
-(When you arrive tell the Security Cast Member that it’s medical supplies and you will not have a problem.)
 Pack sunscreen and a hat as well.
 Wear shoes that are broken in, you don’t want to risk blisters.
-Read our post on surviving the heat at Walt Disney World.
+Read more heat tips on Surviving the Heat at Walt Disney World.

 Pace yourself.
 Stay hydrated.
 Take a break from time to time.
 Test when you need to.
 Remember that the heat and your activity could change your insulin needs.
-There is no reason why you can’t enjoy everything, as long as your doctor gave you clearance.
 If you start to feel faint and can’t make it to First Aid, tell the nearest Cast Member.
 He or she will either be able to help, or will get someone else immediately.